vectara/vectara-docs/www/docs/api-reference/indexing-apis/file-upload/file_upload.md

 -F 'metadata={"key": "value"};type=application/json' \
 -F 'file=@/path/to/file/file.pdf;filename=desired_filename.pdf'
 ```

+### Filenames with Non-ASCII Characters

+When uploading files with non-ASCII (non-English) characters, such as Russian
+or Chinese, ensure that the filename is URL encoded.
+API v2 follows web
+standards which require URL-encoded file names.

 ### Set the Document ID

 The `Content-Disposition` header lets you specify the Document ID of a file